colinbut/microservice-aws-ec2-setup/README.md

 ## Option 3 - AWS CLI

+Can also create the required EC2 instances via the __AWS CLI__

-There's a pre-made `` script (available in both Bash & Python) that wraps around the AWS CLI command call.
+There's a pre-made `create_ec2_instances` script (available in both Bash & Python) that wraps around the AWS CLI command call.
 To use:

 ```bash
 create_ec2_instances.sh